Zachary-Greene/RC-R2D2/README.md

 # Mini Remote Control R2D2

 This repo is for my mini remote control R2D2 project.
-It will include all the stl files, all the code files, and the f3d (Fusion 360) file.
+It includes all the stl files, all the code files, and the f3d (Fusion 360) file.
 It also includes some Fusion 360 renders and some extra images.

 ## Prerequisites
 All you need is access to a 3D printer, some skills with through-hole soldering and the parts needed.